kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 In the anxious time of war, it was very understandable that that people began to reflect on unity.
 Yet for the writer it was first and foremost: "Whatever happens, the commandments of the Lord and the demands of the Word come first."
 On that basis he made his detailed and calm plea, which deserves re-reading. (although the circumstances in the Reformed Churches have changed)

-When the press in the Netherlands was freed from enemy pressure, two more pieces of writing were found - one a commentary on the book of _Job_ in the series it appeared that Dr Sietsma had worked on the book of Job in the series _"De Bijbel toegelicht voor het Nederlandsche volk"_ ("The Bible Explained for the Dutch People"), as well as a brochure  _"Het gezin in de Branding"_ ("The Family in Crisis").
+When the press in the Netherlands was freed from enemy pressure, two more pieces of his writing were found - one a commentary on the book of _Job_ in the series _"De Bijbel toegelicht voor het Nederlandsche volk"_ ("The Bible Explained for the Dutch People"), as well as a brochure  _"Het gezin in de Branding"_ ("The Family in Crisis").

 When you add to this the series of writings Kees wrote, about his work in evangelising among intellectuals and the wealthy; a short treatise on _"De wedergeboorte"_ ("Regeneration") (in the series by the publisher S. J. P. Bakker) and a course on _"Gereformeerde
 Geloofsleer"_ ("Reformed Doctrine of Faith") for the nurses of the Juliana Hospital, one will have to agree that in the less than eight years Kees worked in Amsterdam, his writing took off.